 Take a look back at the Carolina Hurricanes' first 20 years in North Carolina by celebrating the organization's Top 20 Moments.

-These signature on- and off-ice moments were selected by members of the Hurricanes hockey operations staff and front office staff.
+These signature on- and off-ice moments were selected by members of the Hurricanes hockey operations staff and front office staff and ranked by the fans through four rounds of voting throughout the season.

 The Hurricanes acquire center Rod Brind'Amour from the Philadelphia Flyers on Jan.
 23, 2000.
 Brind'Amour would later be named Hurricanes captain and would help lead Carolina to its first Stanley Cup Championship in 2006.